-(Masking is once again required for all inside our facility)
+Masking is recommended for all inside our facility.

-Thirty+ Summer classes are on Zoom, indoors at MSAC and outdoors currently, plus weekly FEAST Curbside meals, over a dozen drop-in groups and bimonthly foot clinics at our facility.
-One trip ran in August.
-Fall class registration starts September 7 for classes beginning the week of September 27 and running 3-12 weeks.
+Check out our Spring Program Guide to see what classes are upcoming through MSAC, plus M-Th FEAST Meals on Wheels deliveries, twice weekly FEAST Curbside Pickup meals, over a dozen drop-in groups and bimonthly foot clinics at our facility, plus special events on occasion, including Director Teas!
 Finally, check out MSAC at Home for assistance with select indoor and outdoor chores, technology and more!